Transfer Spoofing – A New Level of Layering

 The”transfer” and “transferFrom” functions can be modified in ERC-20 Standard.
 It allows any arbitrary address to be the sender of tokens, as long as this is specified within the smart contract.

-This misleads the software tools which generate their reports based on etherscan.
+This misleads the software tools that generate their reports based on etherscan.
 Most of the block explorers display the address of the transferor and not the initiator address.

-Imagine what will happen if you can change the name of the remitter while transferring money from one bank account to other.
+Imagine what will happen if you can change the name of the remitter while transferring money from one bank account to another.

 FTX Hack and Spoofed Transfers

 There is also speculation that Bahamian officials were behind the FTX hack.
 In the wake of such attacks, new terms are emerging in the parlance of money laundering.
-It becomes imperative for Anti Money Laundering Officers to understand the changing dynamics in the wake of emerging new techniques of money laundering.
+It becomes imperative for Anti Money Laundering Officers to understand the changing dynamics.
+Every day new techniques of money laundering are emerging.
 Moreover, courses such as Certified Crypto Currency Laundering Expert would play a significant role in the capacity building of AML investigators in the crypto world.